espocrm/documentation/docs/administration/entity-manager.md

 * Configure fields: add new, customize existing ones.
 * Configure relationships: add new, change labels of existing ones.

-All customizations made via Entity Manager are stored in `custom/` directory.
+All customizations made via Entity Manager are stored in the `custom` directory.
 You can make customizations on a separate instance, then copy *custom* dir to your production instance and run rebuild (from administration panel or CLI).

 In this article: